lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/README.md

-# Week 1 - PCB Structure &nbsp & Design Workflow
+# Week 1 - PCB Structure & Design Workflow

 The main goals for this week are: